TigerVNC/tigervnc/README.rst

          server with a "virtual" framebuffer.
 You should normally use the vncserver script to start Xvnc.

-* vncserver - a wrapper script which makes starting Xvnc more convenient. vncserver requires Perl.

 * vncpasswd - a program which allows you to change the VNC password used to access your VNC server sessions (assuming that VNC authentication is being used.)
 The vncserver script will automatically launch